 - Key Talent Company Placements –Victorian production companies are funded to engage early to mid-career practitioners to work on a range of projects over a period of 6-12 months.

 - Games Professional Placements – Victorian games companies are funded to engage early career practitioners to increase their skills and gain professional experience.

 Film Victoria established two initiatives for women working in Victoria's film, television and digital games sectors:

 - Women in Leadership Development Initiative was established in partnership with the Natalie Miller Fellowship.
 This initiative offers experienced screen professionals the opportunity to enhance their business skills and potential to be future industry leaders and influencers.
-Ten women were awarded fellowships through the initiative in 2016 and 2017.

 - Women in Games Fellowship – This initiative seeks to address the low representation of women working professionally in the Victorian games industry.
-Ten women were awarded games fellowships through the program in 2016 and 2017.

 - Film Victoria partnered with NITV on a new Indigenous comedy initiative, Bust Up, to encourage and increase comedic screen content created by Aboriginal Victorians.
 Bust Up provided nine Indigenous screen practitioners with the opportunity to develop their comedy concepts into short form narrative content.